 I wanted it to __just work__.
 Don't we all?

 I think this article and solution are pretty cool because I had to use a few technologies working together to solve it.
-If you really take a close look you'll get a nice intro to the following tech:
+If you really take a close look, you'll get a nice introduction to the following tech:

 - PHP - I haven't used PHP in about 10 years, but I figured out the code I needed in about 20 minutes.